2020 Russian constitutional referendum: Proposed amendments

 On 19 December 2019, Vladimir Putin announced possible amendments to the Constitution during a press conference.
 The following month, he repeated his intention to amend the constitution when he addressed the Federal Assembly.

 Among notable changes were the right of the president to remove federal justices, to remove Supreme Justices following approval by the Federation Council, a right for the lower house of the Parliament to appoint the prime minister and the "supremacy of Russian law over international law".
 It also extended presidential term limits, enabling Putin, if reelected, to hold presidential office until 2036.
 The previous version of the constitution would have required him to step down in 2024; this move has been labelled a "power grab" by some commentators.
 The extension to term limits allows Putin (and former President Medvedev) to run for two further six-year presidential terms, something Putin has not yet ruled out.
 Critics have accused him of plotting to stay in power for life, while supporters have lauded the inclusion of the amendment.

 Putin ordered the creation of a working group of 75 people to work on drafting proposed amendments.

 The amendments stipulate social guarantees for citizens.
 The amendments mention, for the first time in the constitution: marriage – defined as the union of a man and a woman, faith in God, as well as the State Council (which increases its role).
-The Russian nationality will be called a state-forming one.
+The Russian nationality will be called a "state-forming nation" (Russian: государствообразующий народ).
 The institution of the presidency will be strengthened.
 The word "consecutive" will be removed from the clause which limits the term of ruling the country to "two consecutive terms".
 The amendments also stipulate the right of the Constitutional Court to block the implementation of decisions of international organizations on the grounds of the unconstitutionality of such decisions (the body has had this power since 2015).